We support filmmakers, media organisations and journalists to explore different ways of understanding the conflict and potential for peace in Kashmir.

 Rita Payne, President Emeritus, Commonwealth Journalists Association

-These four films showcase the challenges of life in one of the most militarised zones of the world:
+These four films showcase the challenges of life in one of the most militarised zones in the world:

 The initial film in the series poignantly tells the story of the harsh division of Kashmir by the Line of Control – the ceasefire line which was created following the 1947-8 Indo-Pak war and the de facto border between the two countries.
 It depicts the river along which part of the LoC runs, dividing families and communities on either side of river Vitasta between the Pakistani and Indian-held territories.